AVID Pro Tools 201 – Pro Tools Production I

 Duration: 4 half days online

-To successfully complete the course, you will need to attend all four sessions.
+To successfully complete the course, you will need to be available to attend all four sessions.

 Who is this for?